observablehq/plot/docs/marks/bollinger.md

 * an [area](../marks/area.md) representing volatility as a band, and
 * a [line](../marks/line.md) representing a moving average

-In addition to the standard mark options which are passed through to the underlying area and line, the bollinger mark supports the following options:
+The bollinger mark supports the following special options:

 * **n** - the window size (corresponding to the window transform’s **k** option), an integer
 * **k** - the band radius, a number representing a multiple of standard deviations